OCA/timesheet/hr_timesheet_holiday/README.rst

 To configure this module, you need to:

 #.
-Find your company in Settings - Companies and configure the amount of hours
+Find your company in Settings - Companies and  under Configuration -
-   per workday under Configuration - Timesheets - Timesheet Hours Per Day.
+   Timesheets:

+   * Configure the amount of hours per workday: "Timesheet Hours Per Day."
+   * If your also use calendar resource to define the working time of your employee you can also tick the checkbox for "Use Employee Working Time when creating timesheet"

 #.
 For each Leave Type under Human Resources - Leave Types, select a
    Project that allows timesheets or create one.